drocks1234/EgiArcade/README.md

 ## 👩‍💻 Authors

-These games were masterfully created by [egiday](https://github.com/egiday) using HTML, CSS, and JavaScript.
-Feel free to use the code as a foundation for your own projects, and join the excitement of Snake Game, Money Tycoon, and Simple Painting Game v2.5.3!
+These games were masterfully updated by [egiday](https://github.com/egiday) using HTML, CSS, and JavaScript.
+Feel free to use the code as a foundation for your own projects, and join the excitement of EgiArcarde v2.7.0

 ## ℹ️ Info